Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 The need to please other people all the time can be exhausting.
-It can put a strain on intimate relationships and hinder personal growth and development.
-Being in a co-dependent relationship is not a relationship based on mutual respect and equality.
-A co-dependent marriage isn't based on a foundation of "true love."
-It's based in fear, self-doubt and insecurity.
+It can strain intimate relationships and hinder personal growth and development.
+Being in a codependent relationship is not a relationship based on mutual respect and equality.
+A codependent marriage isn't based on a foundation of "true love."
+It's based in fear, self-doubt, and insecurity.

 Few things can make us feel crazier than expecting something from someone who has nothing to give.

 — Melody Beattie, author of 'Co-Dependent No More'

 Are You in a Codependent Relationship?

 In their book Conscious Loving, The Journey to Co-Commitment, authors Gay Hendricks, Ph.D. and Kathlyn Hendricks, Ph.D. explain that “The drive for approval, and to avoid disapproval, dominates the relationships of codependents.”

 Here Are Seven Signs That Someone May Be In a Codependent Relationship